Drivers

 A helper function which returns the surface specific humidity for a given model, needed because different models compute and store q_sfc in different ways and places.

-Extending this function for your model is only necessary if you need to compute surface fluxes and radiative fluxes at the surface using the functions in this file.
+Extending this function for your model is only necessary if you need to compute surface fluxes using the functions in this file.
+Please see the documentation for an update function in the turbulent_fluxes! call.

 source